hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > forms are eternal.

-​I can not sense any sense here.
+I can not sense any sense here.
 Ishvara can not know dead ones as living ones.
 That will make him hallucinated.
 So, individual names and forms of past things and people are not eternal in this way too.
-​

 > They exist as long as Ishwara exists.
 If it is not so,